Capacity Blocks for ML - Amazon Elastic Compute Cloud

 Before you use Capacity Blocks, consider the following details and limitations.

-• Capacity Blocks start and end at 11:30AM Coordinated Universal Time (UTC).
+• Capacity Blocks end at 11:30AM Coordinated Universal Time (UTC).

 • The termination process for instances running in a Capacity Block begins at 11:00AM Coordinated Universal Time (UTC) on the final day of the reservation.